alexjshin/MapReduce/README.md

 6. Observe the output with:
    `cat mr-out-* | sort | more`

+---

-#### 4. Running Unittests/Verification Applications
+#### 4. ==Running Unittests/Verification Applications==

 In addition to 3 production-style applications, we have 6 testing/verification applications: mtiming.go (map parallelism), rtiming.go (reduce parallelism), jobcount.go (task assignment), crash.go (fault tolerance), nocrash.go (fault tolerance baseline), early_exit.go (worker behavior).
-We have provided a bash script, that 1) runs these testing applications and 2) performs unittests for our MapReduce implemention by comparing the output of `wc.go`, `indexer.go`, and `grep.go`
+We have provided a bash script, that 1) runs these testing applications and 2) performs unittests for our MapReduce implemention by comparing our output to the correct output of `wc.go`, `indexer.go`, and `grep.go` (correct output is from the provided sequential MapReduce implementation from the MIT source code).

+To run the bash script, make sure you are in the `src/main` directory and run:

+`bash ./test-mr.sh`

 ---